antvis/G6/docs/manual/middle/layout.en.md

 });
 ```

+Different layout algorithms have different configurations.
+For all the general graph layout algorithms in G6, you can enable the web-worker by configure `workerEnabled: true` in the `layout` configuration above.
+With web-worker, layout algorithms performed on large data with high cost will not block the web page.

 When the `layout` is not assigned:

 - If there is position information with `x` and `y` in node data, G6 renders the graph with them;